bradfrost/atomic-design/chapter-3.md

 Pattern Lab provides several ways to add pattern descriptions and annotations to a design system.
 Pattern descriptions can be added by creating a Markdown file that corresponds to the name of a pattern (e.g. _pattern-name.md_), which will show the pattern description in the library list view.

-{% include figure.html src="../images/content/pattern-lab-annotations-2.png" caption="Pattern Lab displays important pattern documentation right alongside the living pattern examples, which helps teams communicate definitions, usage, examples, outside resources, and more.
-All these " %}
+{% include figure.html src="../images/content/pattern-lab-annotations-2.png" caption="Pattern Lab displays important pattern documentation right alongside the living pattern examples, which helps teams communicate definitions, usage, examples, outside resources, and more." %}

 Pattern Lab also provides a (dare I say) cool feature that enables you to attach annotations to any UI element and view those annotations in the context of the living, breathing design.
 When annotations are switched on, each annotated element receives a number which, when clicked, jumps you to the corresponding annotation.
 This allows teams to view pattern considerations within the context of the full UI.
 Pretty neat!